 TP on adding the appendix of comparison of RAN1 and RAN4 simulation methodology and assumptions is provided in R4-2315798.

+Moderator: There is TP (R4-2316500) is included in thread 306 for listing the RAN4 simulation assumption, and whether or not this can be treated as another way for listing RAN1 and RAN4 assumption differences?